rosell-dk/webp-convert/README.md

 The quality of the generated WebP image, 0-100.

 *strip-metadata:*\
 If set (if "&strip-metadata" is appended to the url), metadata will not be copied over in the conversion process.
-Note however that not all tools supports copying metadata. cwebp supports it, imagewebp does not.
+Note however that not all converters supports copying metadata. cwebp supports it, imagewebp does not.
 You can also assign a value.
 Any value but "no" counts as yes

-*preferred-tools (optional):*\
+*preferred-converters (optional):*\
-Setting this manipulates the default order in which the tools are tried.
+Setting this manipulates the default order in which the converters are tried.
 If you for example set it to "cwebp", it means that you want "cwebp" to be tried first.
-You can specify several favourite tools.
-Setting it to "cwebp,imagewebp" will put cwebp to the top of the list and imagewebp will be the next tool to try, if cwebp fails.
-The option will not remove any tools from the list, only change the order.
+You can specify several favourite converters.
+Setting it to "cwebp,imagewebp" will put cwebp to the top of the list and imagewebp will be the next converter to try, if cwebp fails.
+The option will not remove any converters from the list, only change the order.

 *serve-image (optional):*\
 If set (if "&serve-image" is appended to the URL), the converted image will be served.
 Otherwise the script will produce text output about the convertion process.
 You can also assign a value.
 Any value but "no" counts as yes.

 *debug (optional):*\
-When WebPConvert is told to serve an image, but all tools fails to convert, the default action of WebPConvert is to serve the original image.
+When WebPConvert is told to serve an image, but all converters fails to convert, the default action of WebPConvert is to serve the original image.
 End-users will not notice the fail, which is good on production servers, but not on development servers.
 With debugging enabled, WebPConvert will generate an image with the error message, when told to serve image, and things go wrong.